jahnavi-naik/recipe-analysis/README.md

 # recipe-analysis
-This is my final project for DSC*) and focuses on a dataset of recipes and reviews from food.com
+This is my final project for DSC80 and focuses on a dataset of recipes and reviews from food.com